APL Rule Book 2026 | Australian Powerlifting League

 Item 4.4 Causes for Disqualification of a Bench Press

-• Failure to observe the Head Referee's signals at the start, during or at the completion of the lift.
+• Failure to observe any of the Head Referee's signals for the lift.

 Item 4.5 Deadlift